Segment with Einstein Engagement Scoring

 Let’s walk through an example of how Einstein Splits could be used by shoe retailer, Cloud Kicks.
 Cloud Kicks recently activated Engagement Scoring, and they are interested in using those scores in Journey Builder.
-Brandon Wilson, its digital marketing manager, wants to use a Persona Split in an upcoming winter sale campaign to target high-value customers.
-For those subscribers less likely to engage, he wants to entice them with a coupon.
-Let’s follow along as he creates this journey and adds the Persona Split.
+Yasmin Ahmad, its digital marketing manager, wants to use a Persona Split in an upcoming winter sale campaign to target high-value customers.
+For those subscribers less likely to engage, she wants to entice them with a coupon.
+Let’s follow along as she creates this journey and adds the Persona Split.

-He then drags over the Data Extension entry source and selects the Cloud Kicks customer data extension.
-Next, he drags over the Einstein Split icon to the journey window.
+She then drags over the Data Extension entry source and selects the Cloud Kicks customer data extension.
+Next, she drags over the Einstein Split icon to the journey window.

-Brandon then double clicks the Einstein Split icon and selects the type of Einstein Split he plans to use, Persona Split, and then clicks Done.
+Yasmin then double clicks the Einstein Split icon and selects the type of Einstein Split she plans to use, Persona Split, and then clicks Done.

-Brandon decides to send the coupon email to loyalists and selective subscribers if they didn’t click the original email after 3 days.
+Yasmin decides to send the coupon email to loyalists and selective subscribers if they didn’t click the original email after 3 days.
 Window shoppers and win-back/dormant subscribers receive a reminder SMS message after 3 days, and the remainder of the audience gets targeted by a social media ad campaign.
-Here is an example of how his finished campaign looks in Journey Builder.
+Here is an example of how her finished campaign looks in Journey Builder.